lakejs/lake-docs/reference/box.md

 ### setToolbar()

-Sets a floating toolbar for the box.
+Adds a floating toolbar to the box.

 * Parameters:

   `items`

-  An `Array` object that contains `ToolbarItem` objects, representing the buttons of the toolbar.
+  An `Array` object that contains `ToolbarItem` objects, representing the buttons of the floating toolbar.

 * Return value: